 Making it REAL (Raising Early Achievement in Literacy) is an award-winning programme that works with practitioners to support children’s early literacy and development.

-The programme helps practitioners to build parents’ knowledge and confidence so that they can help their children with reading and writing and create an early home learning environment.
+The programme helps practitioners to build parents’ knowledge and confidence so that they can help their children with reading and writing and create a positive early home learning environment.

 What is the REAL approach?